aquafricaorg/aquafrica-interactive-map/README.md

 # aquafrica-interactive-map
-A D3 driven interactive map for displaying data
+A D3 driven interactive map for displaying data on water sanitation statistics in African countries